harborPlatform/HarborPlatformContractDemo/README.md

 Basically, blockchain technology is designed to make data manipulation impossible. but, it is not designed to protect information from being exposed to the outside world.
 Rather, the services provided through SmartContract are open to everyone and can be verified to ensure trust.

-In smart contract development, solidity has exposure modifiers such as private or public, but it is not designed for complete security of the data (all information is shared by the nodes and may be exposed by private data declared through reversing)
+In smart contract development, solidity has exposure modifiers such as private or public, but it is not designed for complete security of the data (*All information is shared by the nodes and may be exposed by private data declared through reversing*)

 We considered two ways to securely store license information in a blockchain.
 1. Storing Encrypted Data
 Encrypted data storage is not easy to implement because blocks do not support encryption, decryption, and verification in the block.

-2. Certificate-based data storage (pki) Certificate-based data uses the existing Ethernet wallet addressing scheme.
-It can be issued with a certificate (private key, public key) and can be verified in a blockchain (ecrecover) with a digital signature.
+2. Certificate-based data storage (*PKI*) Certificate-based data uses the existing Ethernet wallet addressing scheme.
+It can be issued with a certificate (*private key, public key*) and can be verified in a blockchain (*ecrecover*) with a digital signature.

 ![](img/AD_LicenseCheck.png "License check (Certificate)")

 ### Pricing Policy and Purchase at ETH price corresponding to USD price
-Harbor platform allows you to sell products at the dollar price and pay with the appropriate ether.(Harbor token is supported after crowdsale)
+Harbor platform allows you to sell products at the dollar price and pay with the appropriate ether.(*Harbor token is supported after crowdsale*)
 And we support you to set sales prices considering the purchasing power of each region.

 - Purchase Process